Surgical Procedures: Surgery and Staging for Osteosarcoma

 Surgical Procedures Used in the Treatment of Osteosarcoma

 Surgery is often used to treat osteosarcoma.
-The type of surgery depends on where the cancer is and the extent of the cancer.
-Whenever possible, the biopsy and surgery to remove the tumor should be planned together and done by an experienced orthopedic surgeon.
+The type of surgery depends on where the cancer is and if it has spread.
+If possible, the biopsy and surgery to remove the tumor should be planned together and done by an experienced orthopedic surgeon.

 There are different types of surgeries used to treat osteosarcoma: